pokt-network/poktroll/docusaurus/docs/develop/contributing/observability.md

 - **Consistency:** Follow the Prometheus Metric and Label Naming Guide for consistent naming and labeling.
 See more at [Prometheus Naming Guide](https://prometheus.io/docs/practices/naming/).
 - **Defer:** When the code being metered includes conditional branches, defer calls to metrics methods to ensure that any referenced variables are in their final state prior to reporting.
 - **Sufficient Variable Scope:** Ensure any variables which are passed to metrics methods are declared in a scope which is sufficient for reference by such calls.
-Ensure that these variables **are not shadowed** by usage of a subsequent walrus operator `:=` (redeclaration) within the same scope.
-This might requrie declaring previously undeclared variables which are part of a multiple return.
+    - Ensure that these variables **are not shadowed** by usage of a subsequent walrus operator `:=` (redeclaration) within the same scope.
+    - The above might requrie declaring previously undeclared variables which are part of a multiple return.

 ### Examples